SoftTissueBiomechanicsLab/isofin/README.md

 The following is a guide to using Isofin.
 MATLAB scripts are used to generate networks, input files, and mesh files.
 The input files and mesh files are used in the C++ code to run a nonlinear finite element simulation with isogeometric beams.
 Then, the results output from this C++ code are analyzed using MATLAB scripts, and converted into a form readable by Paraview.
 Detailed steps are given below, along with relevant information.

 ## Creating a fiber network
 1. Navigate to “isofin/Matlab/Network Generation”.
 We are going to share our fiber generation code in the near future.
 For now, we have shared the networks used in our paper under "Example Networks".
 The following code will describe how to use these networks, or any network of your own, in our analysis pipeline.
 To use your own 3D networksm, you must abide by the following data formatting.
 Your fiber network must be stored in an array named "Segment" of size (num_fibers,6).
 Each row corresponds to a different fiber.
-The first three columns correspond to the fiber's first node, and the latter three columns correspond to the fiber's other node.
+The first three columns of a row give the coordinates of the fiber's first node, and the latter three columns give the coordinates of the fiber's other node.
 Additionally, you must generate a variable named "Junction" that gives the locations of each fiber junction.
 We define a junction as any node shared by two or more fibers.
 To create the Junction variable, start with the following line to get all unique node values from Segment
 ```matlab
 Junction = unique([Segment(:,1:3);Segment(:,4:6)],'rows');
 ```